JRasmusBm/git-workshop/05_merge_vs_rebase.md

 - `git commit`
 - `git merge`

 Those were also mostly the commands I used for the longest time.
-Then one day I learned about rebase and since then I consider merging anywhere else than into a main branch an anti-pattern.
+In this section we learn about rebase, and I will argue that merging from a shared branch into a feature branch is an anti-pattern.
+That is what rebase is for.

 ## Setting the stage